RaimelMedina/QAOALandscapes/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://raimelmedina.github.io/QAOALandscapes/dev/)

-QAOALandscapes is a Julia package for simulating the QAOA algorithm for MaxCut type problems.
+QAOALandscapes is a Julia package for simulating the QAOA algorithm for MaxCut type problems with the goal of understanding and exploring the classical optimization landscape.
+We would like to understand why some of the heuristic initialization/optimization strategies out there work the way they do.
 Currently, three initialization/optimization strategies are implemented:

 - Transition states.
 - Interpolation (Interp) strategy.
 - Fourier strategy.

-In terms of optimization, we currently support two gradient-based methods:
-- Gradient Descent using the Adam optimizer
-- BFGS with BackTracking order 3.

-We use [`Optim.jl`](https://julianlsolvers.github.io/Optim.jl/stable/).
-The computation of the cost function/energy gradient is done analytically.
+In terms of optimization, we currently support all the methods available through [`Optim.jl`](https://julianlsolvers.github.io/Optim.jl/stable/).
+The computation of the cost function/energy gradient is done using the **adjoint differentiation method** from this very nice paper [`Efficient calculation of gradients in classical simulations of variational quantum algorithms`](https://arxiv.org/abs/2009.02823).

 ## Installation